 Thursday August 18, 2016, Day 18

-After I woke up I debated whether to spent the day here or to sail to Leros and get some fuel.
+After I woke up I debated whether to spend the day here or to sail to Leros and get some fuel.
 Finally I decided to go on to Leros.
 I slowly prepared: removed the tent, removed the line with the shackle from the mooring, raised the dinghy, etc. At 0755 I cast off.
 I then, while in the cove, raised the mainsail, still on its 1st reef, and motor-sailed running the water-maker.
 I had decided to go today to Xerocambos and then tomorrow to Lakki for fuel.
 But then I remembered that now there are strong flood lights in Xerocambos and so at 0840 I headed for Lakki, after clearing Cape Spano (the easternmost point of Levitha).
 The new plan was to anchor off, get the fuel, and spent the night there.
 The wind was about 12 knots from the NW.
 I opened the full genoa and turned off the engine.
 It was a very nice slow sail.
 A large ship crossed our path with less than 1.5 M clearance but she was not registered in the AIS.
 This also happened once yesterday.
 Further none of the large motor cruisers appear on the AIS.
 I had a hard time getting e-mail and forecasts on the iPad even when we were less than a mile from the entrance to the Lakki inlet.
 We kept on sailing until we reached Lakki.
 Then I rolled in the genoa, turned upwind and lowered the mainsail.
 I anchored in 6 m depth at 1245 [37° 7.8' N 026° 51.2' E] and let out 35 m of scope.
 The distance from Levitha was 20.1 M.

 I put up the tent and then called Cosmote, my mobile service provider, about the problem I had getting e-mails and Internet access on my iPad.
 In the mean time, while the iPad had received hardly an e-mail the iPhone had received over 60 e-mails.
 I turned off the iPad and restarted it.
 It too received the same e-mails and its web access started to work.
 Although they did not specifically said so I suspected that there was some service outage in Leros.